zaf/agi/Readme.md

 func (a *Session) GetFullVariable(variable string, channel ...string) (Reply, error)
 ```
 GetFullVariable evaluates a channel expression, if no channel is specified the
 current channel is used.
-Res is 1 if variablename is set and the value is
+Res is 1 if variable is set and the value is returned
-returned in Dat.
-Understands complex variable names and builtin variables.
+in Dat.
+Understands complex variable names and build in variables.

 #### func (*Session) GetOption

 ```go
 func (a *Session) GetOption(filename, escape string, timeout ...int) (Reply, error)
 ```
 GetOption streams file, prompts for DTMF with timeout.
-Optiona parameter:
+Optional parameter:
 timeout.
 Res contains the digits received from the channel at the other end and
 Dat contains the sample ofset.
 In case of failure to playback Res is -1.